History of the Russian Navy: 16th century up to the reign of Peter the Great

-The first Russian ship of the Western European style the Orel Frigate, was built in 1667.
-Peter the Great created the first regular Russian navy.
-In May 1688, the young Tsar Peter who was barely 16 years at the time discovered a small boat presented to his father (Tsar of Russia at that time).
-After the repairing of the boat, Tsar Peter experience himself Yauza and Prosyanoye pond.
+Founding of the Russian Navy under Peter the Great

+Peter the Great (reigned 1682–1725) created the first regular Russian navy.

+In May 1688, the young Tsar Peter who was barely 16 years at the time discovered a small boat that had been presented to his father Alexis of Russia (Tsar of Russia, 1645–1676).
+After the repairing of the boat, Tsar Peter gained experience in handling the vessel on the Yauza river and the Prosyanoye pond.
 The amusing fleet created by Peter in 1688 - 1693, was the forerunner of the regular Russian fleet.

 Further events developed at the White Sea.
 Peter I's interest in the only Russian seaport at that time was Arkhangelsk, arose simultaneously with the plan to build a fleet.
 Tsar Peter arrived in Arkhangelsk at the summer of 1693.
 On August 7, 1693, Tsar arrived at Kholmogory, where he was received by Andrey Matveyev and on July 30, 1693, he finally reached to Arkhangelsk.
 Over two months, the Tsar spent in Arkhangelsk, he met with the ship business and commercial operations of the commercial people and ordered the construction of the first shipbuilding shipyard in Russia on Solombala Island.
 From the middle of the 17th century, the shipyard, which already had slipways, workshops, warehouses, and other ancillary enterprises, became known as the Arkhangelsk Admiralty.
 On September 28, 1693, Tsar Peter himself laid the naval ship here – the 24-gun frigate Saint Paul.

 Next, Peter I turned his gaze to the Azov and Black Seas.
 As a result, the regular fleet was also laid in the shipyards of the Voronezh Admiralty.
 The campaign of the Russian Army to the Ottoman Empire's Azov Fortress in 1695 ended in failure - the siege of the fortress had no success.
 The complete blockade of Azov failed because the Russians did not have a fleet.
 The fortress was supplied with fighters, provisions and ammunition from the sea by the Ottoman Navy.

 Only in the winter of 1695-1696 the first ships and ships were built, and the Second Azov campaign proved successful.
-On June 6, 1696, the fleet built in the Voronezh Admiralty shipyards entered the Sea of Azov and cut off the fortress of Azov from sea sources, and on July 29 the Azov garrison surrendered.
+On June 6, 1696, the fleet built in the Voronezh Admiralty shipyards entered the Sea of Azov and cut off the fortress of Azov from sea sources, and in late July the Azov garrison surrendered.
 On July 30, 1696, the fortress Lyutikh, located at the mouth of the northernmost arm of the Don, also surrendered.

-The founding day of the Russian Navy, October 30 is celebrated every year.
+Since 1696, the founding day of the Russian Navy, October 30, is celebrated every year.